Why Serbia?

 Business-friendly environment for entrepreneurs

-Central European location — ideal for travel and trade
+Central location — ideal for European travel and trade

-Flexible work policies including remote options
+Flexible work policies including remote options in IT

-Low income tax: 10–15% across most sectors
+Low income tax rate: 10–15% across most sectors

-Safe and politically stable living environment
+Safe, politically stable living environment

 Government support programs for foreign workers